How Much Do You Need to Pay Each Month to Be Debt-Free in 3 Years?

 A three-year payoff goal turns debt repayment into a defined plan.
 Instead of making payments without a clear endpoint, you set a fixed timeline and work backward to determine what monthly payment is required to reach it.

 That shift matters because the payment needed to eliminate a balance within a specific window is often very different from the amount people are currently paying.
 A three-year goal introduces a clear standard: the payment must be strong enough to fully eliminate the balance within that timeframe.
+To compare this target with other payoff windows, use the monthly payment by timeline guide.

 Last updated: April 2026